trodemaster/packer-macOS-11/README.md

     boot_wait_iso="400s"
     boot_keygroup_interval_iso="5s"

-### Username & Password
-The build process created a packer user with UID 502.
-I recommended to login with that account and create a new user with the appropriate password when you start using the VM after the build.
-Customizing the user/pass has been simplified.
-Start by setting them in your variables file.

-    user_username="packer2"
-    user_password="packer3"

-Additionally the username is embeded in packages and scritps using durring the install process.
-Run the helper script below to regenerate the user creation package.

-    scripts/makepkgs.sh packer2 packer3

 ### Customize computer serial and model
 Variables have been added to customize board id, hardware model & serial number.
 This can be handy for testing DEP workflows.